fabriziosalmi/phpapi/README.md

 - no account required
 - modern: JSON format is widely used
 - open: use any method to retrieve data
-- CDN and WAF powered: faster and more secure
+- CDN + WAF powered: realiable, fast and secure

 ## Projects